aws-samples/prometheus-for-ecs/deploy-adot/README.md

 ```
 source otel-config.sh
 ```
 The above command creates an AMP workspace named **adot-prometheus-for-ecs** and the ADOT Collector pipeline configuration, with the AMP worksapce set as the destination for AWS Remote Write Exporter in the pipeline.

-The pipeline configuration is stored as a parameter named **otel-collector-config** in SSM Parameter Store.
 It also created two parameters in the AWS SSM Parameter Store as follows:
 - parameter named **otel-collector-config** and of type *String* which stores the pipeline configuration.
 - parameter named **ECS-ServiceDiscovery-Namespaces** and of type *String* with its value set to **ecs-services**.
 This is the AWS Cloud Map namespace used for creating the service registries.